How to Maximize Your Per Diem Without Sacrificing Quality of Life

 Grocery stores near your hotel provide breakfast items and snacks at a fraction of restaurant prices.
 Continental breakfast at hotels covers one meal daily for free.
 Pack simple lunches when possible, then enjoy a nice dinner out without guilt.
 This approach balances savings with quality of life.

 Base dining facilities offer inexpensive meals in familiar military settings.
 Don’t overlook them just because you’re not required to use them.
-The prices are hard to beat.
+The prices are genuinely hard to beat.

 Hidden Savings Opportunities